 Kevin, I’m happy to help with that.
 What we’ve seen, obviously, the SOX cost, the internal rising, is due to many factors.
-We see them split into two main themes, internal or organisational changes and then external impacts, either regulatory or environmental for the company.
-So, in regard to organisational changes or impacts, what we see is mergers-and-acquisitions activity and other organisational changes that might just change the control suite all in, and also making sure that the controls over the M&A process itself are reviewed, analysed and tested.
+We see them split into two main themes, internal or organizational changes and then external impacts, either regulatory or environmental for the company.
+So, in regard to organizational changes or impacts, what we see is mergers-and-acquisitions activity and other organizational changes that might just change the control suite all in, and also making sure that the controls over the M&A process itself are reviewed, analyzed and tested.

 The move to digital transformation, obviously – moving from business process controls to IT controls – has increased the amount of change in the process and thus increased activity, and the movement to outsourced functions, including the evaluation of the third-party provider for whatever service is outsourced, and reviewing the internal control reports or the SOX reports produced by that entity and the robustness of that as well.